-We, the People of California, and people of good conscience everywhere, urge you to implement new policies to inform parents about on-campus sexual crimes in a timely manner.
+We urge you to implement new policies to inform parents about on-campus sexual crimes among students in a timely manner.

 As was reported in the Los Angeles Times, in spring 2010, a 10-year old male student at Superior St. Elementary School in Los Angeles was found to have physically and sexually assaulted a 9-year old female student with special needs in 5 separate incidents during the Beyond the Bell after-school program.
 A jury awarded the victim $1.4 million for injuries suffered due to inadequate supervision.